uiowa/uiowa/wysiwyg/index.md

 Provides additional, though optional, configuration for the link.
 Configurations such as, CSS classes, ID, open in a new window button, and Relation (rel).

+### Buttons

+To quick add a button style to a link create a link and under Add Link > Advanced > CSS classes, select one of the given styles.

+Examples include: Primary, Secondary, Success, Info, Warning, Danger, Small, Large, and Full-Width.

 #### CSS Classes

 List of CSS classes to add to the link, separated by spaces.
 Alternatively, add one or more of these predefined *button* styles: (Primary, Secondary, Success, Info, Warning, Danger, Small, Large, Full-Width).